-While the strengths of the current study include the use of a prospective design, detailed postnatal maternal interviews and biological markers (i.e., meconium and urine) to determine cocaine status, an excellent retention rate, examiners blinded to cocaine status, and the assessment of specific language skills, there are several weaknesses of the study that should be noted.
+Limitations of the current study-While the strengths of the current study include the use of a prospective design, detailed postnatal maternal interviews and biological markers (i.e., meconium and urine) to determine cocaine status, an excellent retention rate, examiners blinded to cocaine status, and the assessment of specific language skills, there are several weaknesses of the study that should be noted.
 First, the study sample was limited to African-American children in disadvantaged neighborhoods.
 The cumulative effects of such an impoverished environment on language are not known and warrant further study.
 Some children with PCE were exposed to multiple drugs, including marijuana, alcohol, and nicotine, as well as environmental toxins.
-Also the standardized tests employed in this study did not tap all components of language and may not have been sensitive to subtle deficits in language and phonological processing.
-Cocaine effects may be specific to other domains of language that were not assessed.
+Also the standardized tests employed in this study did not tap all components of language and may not have been sensitive to subtle deficits in language that were not assessed.
 Finally, the age at assessment, 10 years, may not have captured the full impact of cocaine exposure on language skills as these skills continue to develop into adolescence.
 Additional follow-up at adolescence is warranted employing measures that tap specific metalinguistic skills.